 High scores on verbal, analytic, and quantitative aptitude tests are indicators of success in linguistics.
 Although few aspects of the field deal with numbers, students must be able to reason logically and explicitly and deal with formulas and abstract symbols.

-The Graduate College offers the Certificate in Cognitive Science of Language.
-Designed to complement doctoral study, the certificate program ensures that students have training in interdisciplinary approaches to the study of language along with strong theoretical grounding in their Ph.D. discipline.
-See Cognitive Science of Language (Graduate College) in the Catalog for more information.
+The Graduate College offers the graduate Certificate in Cognitive Science of Language.
+Designed to complement doctoral study, the certificate program ensures that students have training in interdisciplinary approaches to the study of language along with strong theoretical grounding in their PhD discipline.
+See the Certificate in Cognitive Science of Language in the catalog for more information.

 Undergraduate Programs of Study

 The Center for Language and Culture Learning provides a wide variety of facilities and services to the Division of World Languages, Literatures and Cultures (DWLLC), including a 24-computer Instructional Technology Center (ITC) and five All-In-One Studios/small group study rooms equipped with video production and editing software; a Computer Assisted Language Learning Lab with 25 computers integrated with Sanako software for language practice; and virtual reality hardware and development space.